 Foreman Field opened on Oct.
 3, 1936 with much fanfare, including a parade, a ribbon-cutting ceremony overseen by Virginia's governor and a low-scoring but exciting football game in which Virginia defeated William & Mary 7-0.

-Old Dominion will have a pep rally and concert Kaufman Mall on Saturday morning and afternoon, then put on a fireworks display, host a reunion of players from ODU's 10 seasons of football and finish the night with an emotional turn-out-the-lights ceremony.
+Old Dominion will throw a block party, pep rally and concert at Brock Commons, and then put on a fireworks display, host a reunion of players from ODU's 10 seasons of football and finish the night with an emotional turn-out-the-lights ceremony.

 For generations of Hampton Roads residents who grew up watching games at the old stadium, including yours truly, the farewell celebration will revive fond memories, and surely produce some tears.

-Foreman Field was once the grandest and largest stadium in the commonwealth.
-It hosted big-time football teams such as Georgia, South Carolina and 1959 national champion Syracuse in the Oyster Bowl, and pro football exhibitions in which Joe Namath and Johnny Unitas played.
+Foreman Field was once the grandest and largest stadium in the commonwealth, and hosted big-time football teams such as Georgia, South Carolina and 1959 national champion Syracuse in the Oyster Bowl, and pro football exhibitions in which Joe Namath and Johnny Unitas played.

 But engineers long ago determined that the unique clam-shell sidelines of Foreman Field at S.B.
 Ballard Stadium, as it is now known, must be replaced.

 S.B.
-Ballard Construction will begin tearing down the stands a few days after the VMI game, likely on Nov.
-20. They will be replaced over the next nine months with new structures that include more comfortable seating that is closer to the field, new concession stands, restrooms and press box.
+Ballard Construction will begin tearing down the stands shortly after the VMI game.
+They will be replaced over the next nine months with new structures that include more comfortable seating that is closer to the field, new concession stands, restrooms and press box.

 Seats will be roomier and concessions and restroom facilities will be larger and more modern.